alanlujan91/SequentialEGM/content/paper/2_method.md

     \end{split}
 \end{equation}

-This sequential approach is explicitly modeled after the nested approaches explored in {cite:t}`Clausen2020` and {cite:t}`Druedahl2021`.
-However, we offer additional insights that expand on these methods.
-An important observation is that now, every single choice is self-contained in a subproblem, and although the structure is specifically chosen to minimize the number of state variables at every stage, the problem does not change by this structural imposition.
-This sequential formulation preserves the original problem because no uncertainty resolves between subproblems within a single period.
-From the agent's information set at time $t$, all three decisions are made simultaneously before any time-$t+1$ shocks realize.
-The expectation operator appears only in the final subproblem, ensuring decisions are made under identical information.
-From the perspective of the consumer, these decisions are essentially simultaneous, but a careful organization into sub-period problems enables us to solve the model more efficiently and can provide key economic insights.
-In this problem, as we will see, a key insight will be the ability to explicitly calculate the marginal value of wealth and the Frisch elasticity of labor.
+The sequential formulation follows the nested approaches of {cite:t}`Clausen2020` and {cite:t}`Druedahl2021` but chains EGM inversions without embedding optimization.
+Each choice is self-contained in a subproblem, with the structure chosen to minimize state variables at each stage.
+The sequential formulation preserves the original problem because no uncertainty resolves between subproblems within a single period.
+From the agent's information set at time $t$, all three decisions are made before any time-$t+1$ shocks realize.
+The expectation operator appears only in the final subproblem, ensuring identical information across decisions.
+The sequential organization reduces computational cost while exposing intermediate economic quantities.
+The marginal value of wealth and the Frisch elasticity of labor emerge explicitly from the stage decomposition.

 ## Sequential Solution

-While chaining multiple EGM steps offers substantial gains, not every subproblem admits an EGM solution.
-The labor-portfolio choice problem illustrates both the opportunities and limits of sequential EGM.
-We examine first a subproblem where EGM cannot be applied.

-The reorganization into subproblems assigned leisure utility to the labor-leisure stage and consumption utility to the consumption-savings stage, exhausting the separable utility functions available.
-The portfolio subproblem lacks a separable utility term directly related to the risky share.
-No reorganization of the problem can remedy this: the risky share affects utility only through its impact on future wealth, not through any contemporaneous utility component.
-Consequently, this subproblem requires standard convex optimization and root-finding techniques rather than an EGM inversion.
+Not every subproblem admits an EGM solution.
+The portfolio stage illustrates this limitation.
+The reorganization assigned leisure utility to the labor-leisure stage and consumption utility to the consumption-savings stage, exhausting the separable utility components.
+The portfolio subproblem lacks a separable utility term for the risky share.
+The risky share affects utility only through future wealth, not through contemporaneous utility.
+This subproblem requires standard convex optimization rather than EGM inversion.

 Restating the problem in compact form gives